As those who attended the Pranayama class can attest, I can go on and on about what and why. I’ll try to keep it simple.

 HOW do I do it?

-–Take a bottle of oil (sesame is lovely or find an herbal oil suited to your body type or to balancing your current imbalance).
+–Take a bottle of oil (sesame is lovely or choose an herbal oil suited to your body type or to balancing your current imbalance).

 –Warm the bottle of oil (in a water bath or in a tea pot over a tea light)

-–Apply the oil to the skin with long strokes on the long bones and circular strokes on the joints.
+–Apply the oil generously to your skin with long strokes on the long bones and circular strokes on the joints.
 Take your time.
 Luxuriate and focus on self care and self love.

 –I usually suggest starting with your sore, tender, or unhappy areas then oil the whole body from head to toes and end by coming back to those tender areas.

 –Follow with heat: shower, bath, or (ahhh) sauna.
 NO HOT TUBS.
-Only use soap where you must (oil is cleansing and naturally antibacterial).
+Follow with a gentle soap to reduce any excess oil (oil is cleansing and naturally antibacterial).

 Cheater’s Tips for busy days: